 With the excitement about Athllon Drive Duplication Project, many have great hopes something will be done about Sulwood Drive.
-Unfortunately, this is not the case.
-Why funding is likely and why Sulwood Drive has missed out is discussed here.
+Unfortunately, this was not the case.
+Fortunately, in 2021 our luck has changed.

 Urban development life cycle

 The time from the birth of a suburb to its renewal is the urban development life cycle.
 When a suburb is built the ideas reflecting urban development of the time are set into stone (concrete).
 The wave of urban renewal is swinging south with major investment by the ACT Government in Woden Valley, but this wave has not reached Kambah yet.
 Perhaps at the next Federal Election, this will change or the ACT Election after that but the last ACT Election was a fizzer for Kambah.